nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/sample_description.rst

 .. include:: /includes/tfm.txt

-Additionally, the sample requires an activated SIM card, and an LwM2M server such as `Leshan Demo Server`_ or AVSystem's `Coiote Device Management`_ server.
+Additionally, the sample requires an activated SIM card, and an LwM2M Server such as `Leshan Demo Server`_ or AVSystem's `Coiote Device Management`_ server.
 To know more about the AVSystem integration with |NCS|, see :ref:`ug_avsystem`.

 Overview
 ********

 LwM2M is an application layer protocol based on CoAP over UDP.
-It is designed to expose various resources for reading, writing, and executing through an LwM2M server in a very lightweight environment.
+It is designed to expose various resources for reading, writing, and executing through an LwM2M Server in a very lightweight environment.
-The client sends data such as button and switch states, accelerometer data, temperature, and GNSS position to the LwM2M server.
+The client sends data such as button and switch states, accelerometer data, temperature, and GNSS position to the LwM2M Server.
 It can also receive activation commands such as buzzer activation and light control.

 .. note::